Library: Policy

 (4) program's evidence of effort or actions to correct violations or meet criteria;

-(5) impact on available care in the area for children whose care is subsidized; and/or
+(5) impact on available care in the area for children whose care is subsidized; and

 (6) program's proximity to services, classes, and resources.

-(1) an appropriate request for star certification copy, Form 07LC004E, Request for License Child Care Program, and supporting proof of ownership;
+(1) verification of online request for certification information and supporting proof of ownership;

-(2) copies of monitoring visits and complaints documenting serious non-compliance and substantiated complaints;
+(2) monitoring visits and complaints documenting serious non-compliance and substantiated complaints;

 (3) pertinent or applicable documentation including letters, notices to comply, supplemental pages, and complaint summaries; and